CocoTheOwner/Decree/README.md

 # Decree - How to
-Decree is an advanced and easy-to-use command system.
+Decree is an advanced yet easy-to-use command system.

 ## Setting up Decree with your Plugin
 Before starting, make sure that in your `plugin.yml` config file you add the commands for your plugin: